 The noticeable side effect could be a little bit of swelling after the injection, which goes away soon.

 This contraceptive has less than a couple years in the American market, and yet it has not started to become viral until now.
 The contraceptive works, it has little or no side effects, it is not hormonal, it is long-lasting, and reversible, therefore, it is time to viralize this amazing option for men contraceptives.

 The procedure is different from a vasectomy and does not have the same side effects.
 In the vasectomy, the vas deferens is completely cut, therefore, the side effects may include swelling, bruising, formation of small lumps, and pressure buildup.

 In this contraceptive injection, the vas deferens is not cut, therefore the bruising, lumps, and pressure buildup are eliminated.

 This is a wonderful new contraceptive that can have a great influence in the unintended pregnancies numbers.

-If you are interested in learning more or have questions regarding the topic, keep in mind that at Formé Medical Center, we have the best healthcare providers available to help you.
-You can write to us through the webpage or contact us at 914 723 4900.
+At Formé Medical Center, we have the best healthcare providers available to help you.
+To know more about our services or sign up for our memberships, write to us through the webpage or contact us at 914 723 4900.
 Remember, at Formé, our mission is your health.